almightynassar/almighty-rpg-manager/src/assets/md/campaign/inventory.md

-# Quest Items
+# Beriah Inc Gear

+- 60,000 cp
-- A 100,000 cp cheque that can be redeemed from the Collectors (about 2.25 years wages for a middle class worker)
+- 50,000 cp cheque remaining that can be redeemed from the Collectors
 - A letter of introduction from Avervand & Pastance, to be used to prove an existing relationship with the Collectors
 - A copy of the *Treaty of Koburg* to be given to the Collectors, signed between the Kobolds of Koburg and the Collectors

-# Treasure

 - Azurite x 2 (2000 cp total)
 - Blue Quartz x 2(2000 cp total)
 - Carnelian (5000 cp)
 - Moonstone (5000 cp)

-# Unclaimed Gear (NPC)

 - Leather Armour x 2
 - Light Crossbows x 3
 - Scimitar x 2

+# GauldMail addresses

+Party email is accounts@beriah.inc

+- Ersomheaf Company email
+- Perron, Rienhardt, and Krist emails
+- Email address of Seidel and the collectors (through their front, Teztec Shell Co)

+Claudine has the parties email address.

 # Party specific